Bermuda Atlantic Time-series Study: Location

-In 1954, Dr. Henry M. Stommel of Woods Hole Oceanographic Institution began conducting oceanographic research at Hydrostation 'S'.
+In 1954, Dr. Henry M. Stommel of Woods Hole Oceanographic Institution began conducting oceanographic research at Hydrostation 'S', a location that is approximately 25 km southeast of Bermuda.
 Oceanographic data was collected on biweekly intervals and included temperature, salinity, and dissolved oxygen measurements.
-Hydrostation 'S' is the longest-running oceanographic time-series study in the world and was originally referred to as "Panulirus hydrographic station" after the wooden research vessel R/V Panulirus that operated out of the Bermuda Biological Station (renamed the Bermuda Institute of Ocean Sciences), and was later renamed Hydrostation "S" to follow the naming convention of weather ship sites.
-In 1988, Bermuda Institute of Ocean Sciences (BIOS) joined forces with the U.S. Joint Global Ocean Flux Study (JGOFS) program to commence the Bermuda Atlantic Time-series Study (BATS) alongside Hydrostation 'S' observations.
+Hydrostation 'S' is the longest-running oceanographic time-series study in the world and was originally referred to as "Panulirus hydrographic station", after the wooden research vessel R/V Panulirus that operated out of the Bermuda Biological Station (renamed the Bermuda Institute of Ocean Sciences).
+It was later renamed Hydrostation "S" to follow the naming convention of weather ship sites.
+In 1988, Bermuda Institute of Ocean Sciences (BIOS) joined forces with the U.S. Joint Global Ocean Flux Study (JGOFS) program to create the Bermuda Atlantic Time-series Study (BATS) alongside Hydrostation 'S' observations.